 Duncan updated the group on the application for funding from the KCC.
 He had received an email from Barry Davies acknowledging receipt of our application and advising that it had been presented and shared with the KCC committee and will be assessed later in the month (end April).
 Awaiting decision (have requested £1500).
 Duncan also advised that Jewsons ‘Building Better Communities’ scheme were asking for nominations by 5th May.
 It was felt that the timescale is too short for this year but would be something to try for next year.

-John commented that the Community Council should have £5000 available from the Hydro Scheme which all groups could apply for from June this year.
+John commented that the Community Council should have £5000 available from the Hydro Scheme which groups could apply for later this year.
 However, everyone in the village (780) has to be mailed prior to this by the CC.
-It was agreed that we should start preparing a general, costed application to cover specific needs (benches/seating, signage, BBQ facilities, decking) with particular emphasis on the benefit to Community and School activities, particularly for the promotion of outdoor learning.
+It was agreed that we should start preparing a general, costed application to cover specific needs (benches/seating, signage, decking) with particular emphasis on the benefit to the Community and School activities, especially the promotion of outdoor learning.
 Alistair suggested that a first draft could be ready by the end of May.

 Action: Duncan and Alastair